Zac Lomax: 2025

-Lomax made his club debut for Parramatta in round 1 of the 2025 NRL season against the Melbourne Storm which saw the side lose 56-18.
+Lomax made his club debut for Parramatta in round 1 of the 2025 NRL season against the Melbourne Storm which saw the side lose 56–18.

 On 5 April, Lomax kicked a game tying penalty with three minutes remaining, and a game winning field goal in golden point to secure Parramatta their first win of the season under new head coach Jason Ryles, Lomax was seen emotional after the game against his former club.
-In round 11, Lomax scored two tries and kicked four goals in Parramatta's 28-6 victory over Newcastle.
+In round 11, Lomax scored two tries and kicked four goals in Parramatta's 28–6 victory over Newcastle.
 Lomax was selected by New South Wales ahead of the 2025 State of Origin series.
-In game one, Lomax scored two tries in New South Wales' 18-6 victory.
+In game one, Lomax scored two tries in New South Wales' 18–6 victory.

-Lomax was retained for game two of the series but had a horror night with the goal kicking duties only scoring two out of a possible five conversions which ultimately cost New South Wales the match and a chance of winning the series as Queensland won 26-24.
-Lomax was retained for game three where New South Wales would lose the match 24-12 and the series 2-1.
+Lomax was retained for game two of the series but had a horror night with the goal kicking duties only scoring two out of a possible five conversions which ultimately cost New South Wales the match and a chance of winning the series as Queensland won 26–24.
+Lomax was retained for game three where New South Wales would lose the match 24-12 and the series 2–1.

 Lomax played 19 matches for Parramatta in the 2025 NRL season as the club finished 11th on the table.

-On 16 November 2025, the Eels announced that Lomax was released from the remainder of his four year contract to pursue other opportunities outside of the NRL.
+On 16 November 2025, Parramatta announced that Lomax was released from the remainder of his four-year contract to pursue other opportunities outside of the NRL.
 Lomax had been heavily linked with R360 for some time.

+On 3 December, it was revealed that the R360 competition had failed to launch which meant that Lomax's planned move had fallen through leaving him potentially without a club to play for in 2026.

+In late December, it was reported that Lomax had allegedly hired a lawyer in order to get a full release from his contract with Parramatta so he could join Melbourne ahead of the 2026 NRL season.

+2026

+On 23 January, it was announced by the Parramatta club that they would be taking Lomax to the NSW Supreme Court over the contract.
+The Parramatta club issued a statement which in part said that when Parramatta agreed to his release, it included a clause that Lomax not play for another NRL club before the expiry of his Parramatta contract at the end of 2028.

+On 3 March, Lomax lost his case in the Supreme Court and it was agreed by Lomax and the Parramatta club that he was not allowed to play for another NRL team until the end of 2028 without Parramatta's consent.

+On 9 March, Lomax signed a two-year deal with Rugby Australia and the Western Force.
+His signing marks the third NRL player to sign for the rival sporting code in 2026 following Angus Crichton and Mark Nawaqanitawase.
+The signing means he could play in the Australian hosted Rugby World Cup 2027.